 Some of that food ended up in local stores.

 Despite my having grown up able to see this kingdom on a hillside from our back yard on Burton Street, I had never been on the property until 2012.
 It has undergone big changes in the new century.
 In 2006 the Masons decided that the home had become too expensive to operate and sold the campus to the Mallick Group.
 Mallick donated twenty acres and eight of the main buildings to ACH Child and Family Services.
 The remainder of the Masonic acreage has been commercially developed.
 And the chain link fence has been replaced by a fancier steel panel fence.
 The site is now home of Uplift Mighty Preparatory School.

 The story of the Masonic Home began late in the nineteenth century.
 In 1897 the Masons’ grand lodge of Texas began considering locations on which to build a home for Masonic orphans and widows.
 Naturally B. B. Paddock and other members of Lodge 148 (the first in Fort Worth, 1855) lobbied to have the home located in Fort Worth.
-The grand lodge was offered “something near 200 acres” in Humphrey Barker Chamberlin‘s Arlington Heights to the west of town but instead chose 212 acres that Lodge 148 had procured in the country southeast of Fort Worth.
-The cornerstone was laid in January 1899, and the Masons inspected and accepted the new home on September 4.
+The grand lodge was offered “something near 200 acres” in Humphrey Barker Chamberlin’s Arlington Heights to the west of town but instead chose 212 acres that Lodge 148 had procured in the country southeast of Fort Worth.
+The cornerstone of the first building was laid in January 1899, and the Masons inspected and accepted the new home on September 4.
 The 1899 clip is from the September 5 Fort Worth Register.
 The 1897 clip is from October 10.

 Note that the architect of the original buildings was S. B. Haggart, an early partner of Marshall Sanguinet.